chadoh/poemey-writes/23/swamp-kingdom-of-the-mucosa.md

 live a life of only mind

 But my membranes assure me
-with every taste
+with every gasp
-every inhale
+every swallow
-every ejaculation
+every orgasm
 that the body is transcendent.

 To live is mucous.